- GW Home

 - Faculty And Staff

-The Masterâ€™s of Advocacy in the Global Environment offers innovative experiential learning opportunities for professionals involved in all aspects of global politics and advocacy, from lobbying to strategic public relations, campaigns and influence building.
+The Masterâ€™s of Advocacy in the Global Environment offers innovative experiential learning opportunities for professionals involved in all aspects of global politics and advocacy, including lobbying, strategic public relations, campaigning, and coalition building.

 This dynamic graduate program prepares students to succeed in the growing professional of global advocacy â€“ whether they work for multi-national corporations, international non-profits, individual governments or quasi-international government entities.Â